 - Draw modalities of cooperation in a post-Brexit context

-The Task Force will support the need to develop cross-Channel cooperation out of conviction, pragmatism and ambition, so that after Brexit Franco-British cooperation does not just become residual cooperation.
+The Channel Alliance supports the need to develop cross-Channel cooperation out of conviction, pragmatism and ambition, so that after Brexit Franco-British cooperation does not just become residual cooperation.

 The CPMR is the natural organisation to move this process forward.
 It has unique experience in coordinating European stakeholders’ networks as well as developing projects, both at sea basin level.